ZHaskell/docs/guide.md

     cabal init -i
     ```

-    Now, `cabal` will ask you some simple questions about your project, then create a `tcp-echo.cabal` file.
+    `cabal` will ask you some questions about your project, and create a `tcp-echo.cabal` file.

 2. Add dependencies.

-    Now open the` tcp-echo.cabal` file with a text editor, add the following lines under the `executable` section:
+    Now open the` tcp-echo.cabal` file with a text editor, add following lines under the `executable` section:

     ```
     ...